 Utah is more than a snow and winter destination.
 It is a nature and outdoor wonderland with five well-known national parks.
 Only Alaska and California have more National parks than Utah.
 They are usually called Utah’s mighty five: Bryce Canyon, Zion, Arches, Capitol Reef, and Canyonlands.

 Located in southern Utah on the Colorado plateau, these National parks are among the most visited and photographed in the world.
-Zion National park, in particular, is the 3rd most visited National Park in the US, with 3.6 million visitors, but who hasn’t seen pictures of the arches, particularly Delicate Arch in Arches National Park? or the hoodoos of Bryce Canyon?
+Zion National Park, in particular, is the 3rd most visited National Park in the US, with 3.6 million visitors, but who hasn’t seen pictures of the arches, notably Delicate Arch in Arches National Park?
+Or the hoodoos of Bryce Canyon?

 What is Utah famous for?
-Beehives, after all, Utah was nicknamed “the beehive state”.
-However, the reason behind it is not as obvious as one would think.
-The numbers of honey bees aren’t that large, and Utah is only the 24th state on the US honey production list.
+Beehives, after all, Utah was nicknamed “the beehive state.”
+However, the reason behind it is not as evident as one would think.
+The number of honey bees isn’t that large, and Utah is only the 24th state on the US honey production list.
 It would be difficult to be more average…

 Yet, beehives are everywhere in Utah.
-You’ll find them on the Capitol building, on the flag, on state highway signs, and on dozens of business and service names.
-There’s Beehive Elementary School, Beehive Tea Room, Beehive Credit Union, Beehive Title Insurance, etc. Insurance companies, scooter sellers, and clothing stores—all use the logo of a beehive.
+You’ll find them on the Capitol building, the flag, state highway signs, and dozens of business and service names such as Beehive Elementary School, Beehive Tea Room, Beehive Credit Union, Beehive Title Insurance, etc. Insurance companies, scooter sellers, and clothing stores—all use the logo of a beehive.

 It is all very symbolic.
-For Utahns, the beehive is a symbol of hard work, perseverance, and industry.
+For Utahns, the beehive symbolizes hard work, perseverance, and industry.
 Industry is also the state motto.
-When the Latter-day Saints arrived in 1847, they named the new home “Deseret” (it means beehive in the “book of Mormons”), and the beehive as its emblem.
+When the Latter-day Saints arrived in 1847, they named the new home “Deseret” (it means beehive in the “Book of Mormons”), and had the beehive as its emblem.
 Images of beehives were spread through the community and in many early church construction embellishments.

-Utah is renowned skiing and snowboarding destination.
-Besides having amazing ski resorts that attract people from all over the world, it is famous for having “the best snow in the world”, or so they say.
+Utah is a renowned skiing and snowboarding destination.
+Besides having fantastic ski resorts that attract people from all over the world, it is famous for having “the best snow in the world,” or so they say.

 Utah rivals Colorado in terms of the quality of the ski resorts, yet they are surprisingly affordable for a ski trip.
 Many of them are also very easy to reach.
-The epicenter is Salt Lake City, but there are also a few others scattered all over the state. as there are eight world-class ski resorts within one hour of driving from downtown, including Park City, Deer Valley, Snowbird, Snow basin, Powder Mountain, and Solitude.
+The epicenter is Salt Lake City, but a few others are scattered all over the state.
+There are eight world-class ski resorts within one hour of driving from downtown, including Park City, Deer Valley, Snowbird, Snow basin, Powder Mountain, and Solitude.